Fastreaa/Fastreaa/README.md

-# ...Hi there, I'm Emiliano Aguilar 👨🏻‍💻
+# Hi there, I'm Emiliano Aguilar 👨🏻‍💻
 <img src="URL_OF_YOUR_NEW_IMAGE" alt="Banner that says Emiliano Aguilar - Computer and Telecommunications Engineering Student">

 <h3 align="left">About Me:</h3>